M4V vs. MP4: What Is the Difference between M4V and MP4

 - Select target format: open the Video tab, select MP4 or M4V depending on which you need as the output file, and choose a preset.

-- Save the result: click Save to in the bottom of the program window and specify the output folder.
+- Save the result: click Save to at the bottom of the program window and specify the output folder.
 Finally, hit the Convert button to convert M4V to MP4 (or the other way around).
 After this, your new file will have been created and you can import it to the software you want to use to either play or edit it.
 Alternatively, you can edit within Movavi Video Converter.

 Frequently Asked Questions